 The marketplace alone, as we have argued, is not adequate.
 As a policy step, we might, for example, consider public support for developing more egalitarian and inclusive search mechanisms, and for research into search and meta-search technologies that would increase transparency and access.
-Evidently, if we leave the task of charting the Web in the hands of commercial interests alone, we will merely mirror existing asymmetries of power in the very structure of the Web (McChesney, 1999).
+Evidently, if we leave the task of charting the Web in the hands of commercial interests alone, we will merely mirror existing asymmetries of power into the very fiber of the Web.
 Although these and other policies could promise a fairer representation of Web offerings, a second key lies in the technology itself.